 AcceptThis involves taking advantage of the positive risk as it happens but not actively pursuing it.
 It is just like an opportunity coming and being accepted without much pre-planning.

 Negative Risk Management Strategies

 AvoidAvoidance eliminates the risk by removing the cause.
 It may lead to not doing the activity or doing the activity in a different way.
 The project manager may also change or isolate the objective that is in trouble.
 Some risks can be avoided by an early collection of information, by improving communication between stakeholders or by use of expertise.

 Example of this approach includes extending the schedule or changing the scope of the project activity.
 Another example could be a risk which is too hazardous that it may lead to loss of life and is avoided by shutting down the project altogether.

 TransferIn Risk Transfer approach, the risk is shifted to a third party.
 The third-party, like insurance company or vendor, is paid to accept or handle the risk on your behalf and hence the ownership, as well as impact of the risk, is borne by that third party.
 This payment is called a risk premium.
 Contracts are signed to transfer the liability of risks to the third party.

-Risk Transfer does not eliminate the risk but it eliminates the direct impact of the risk on the project.
-Few Transference tools are insurance policy, performance bonds, warranties, guaranties etc. This approach is most effective in covering financial risk exposure.
+Risk Transfer does not eliminate the risk, but it reduces the direct impact of the risk on the project.
+Few Transference tools are an insurance policy, performance bonds, warranties, guarantees, etc. This approach is most effective in covering financial risk exposure.

-Example of mitigating a risk includes use of advance technology or best practices to produce more defect free products.
+Example of mitigating a risk includes the use of advanced technology or best practices to produce more defect-free products.
 Mitigation may require a prototype development to measure the risk level.
-In case where it is not possible to reduce the probability of the risk, the risk impact reduction is targeted by identifying the linkages that determine the risk severity.
+In the case where it is not possible to reduce the probability of the risk, the risk impact reduction is targeted by identifying the linkages that determine the risk severity.